CuteNikki/DiscordBot/README.md

 ## Community

-Join our Discord community for support, updates, and more!
-[Click Here](https://discord.gg/ACR6RBQj4y).
+Join our [Discord community](https://discord.gg/ACR6RBQj4y) for support, feature requests, bug reports, or just hang out with other contributors!

 ## Contributing